RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 G1 | H | L
 G2 | - | H

 These show that you can predict CoGV or CnGV based on the spatial relationship of G1E1 to G2E2.
 This is easily predictable in scenarios no error.
-However it can become difficult when "low" or "high" phenotypes do not perfectly match.
+If phenotypes in G1E1 = G2E2, then we have CnGV.
+However this can become difficult when "low" or "high" phenotypes do not perfectly match.

+**When phenotypes from G1E1 and G2E2 do not perfectly match, how different must the phenotypes (G1E1 vs. G2E2) be in order to flip from negative to positive covariance?**

+Answering this question may allow us to predict when significant covariance is occurring in nature.
+To answer this question, we can use power analysis.